B1nus/wezy/README.md

 # Multiple Dispatch
 Two functions can have the same name as long as the have different type declarations.
 This is why `f64 sqrt(f64 self)` and `i64 sqrt(i64 self)` could have the same name.
 Also note that these functions can be called as methods `4.sqrt()`.
 # Builtin functions
-Builtin functions such as `parse` do not play by the normal rules of crust.
+Builtin functions such as `parse` and `format` do not play by the normal rules of crust.
 This is because they are [generic](https://en.wikipedia.org/wiki/Generic_function).
 # One-Indexed
 crust is one indexed.
 I know many programmers will wonder why I made this decision.
 Let me answer you by asking another question.
 What do you think is more intuitive, getting the 5th element in an array by typing `array[4]` or `array[5]`?
 What do you think is more intuitive for somebody new to programming?
 I would say it's the latter.
 # Scope